How will this benefit all students and the University as a whole?

 What student organizations are going to get office space?

 - Student organizations that are housed and currently have running offices in the Union will continue to have a permanent home in the "new" Union.
 These organizations include the Office of Student Activities and Services (OSAS), Union Program Council, Multicultural Student Organizations, Wildcat 91.9, and Greek Affairs.
-Expanded space for student organizations means that there may be an opportunity for additional organizations to gain new or expanded space.

 - ALL student organizations will have the ability to utilize meeting and work spaces, as wellas conference rooms, in the expanded student organization area.